Roller coaster: By height

 Several height classifications have been used by parks and manufacturers in marketing their roller coasters, as well as enthusiasts within the industry.
-One classification, the kiddie coaster, is a roller coaster specifically designed for younger riders.
+One classification, the kiddie coaster, or family coaster, is a roller coaster specifically designed for younger riders.
 Following World War II, parks began pushing for more of them to be built in contrast to the height and age restrictions of standard designs at the time.
 Companies like Philadelphia Toboggan Company (PTC) developed scaled-down versions of their larger models to accommodate the demand.
 These typically featured lift hills smaller than 25 ft, and still do today.
 The rise of kiddie coasters soon led to the development of "junior" models that had lift hills up to 45 ft.
-A notable example of a junior coaster is the Sea Dragon – the oldest operating roller coaster from PTC's legendary designer John Allen – which opened at Wyandot Lake in 1956 near Powell, Ohio.
+A notable example of a junior coaster is the Sea Dragon – the oldest operating roller coaster from PTC's designer John Allen – which opened at Wyandot Lake in 1956 near Powell, Ohio.